Parkway Honda Dealership Makes Dover, Ohio the Latest Solar Trailblazing Hub

 “Installing solar has become a cost-reduction strategy for entrepreneurial automotive dealers and is growing rapidly amongst dealerships nationwide,” said Biggart.

 Since 2020, the federal solar investment tax credit (ITC) has been a major pull towards organization’s choosing to go solar.
 As part of a broad initiative to make renewable energy like solar an attractive alternative to traditional electric power, Congress extended the solar tax credit through 2023.

-Freedom Solar’s commercial specialty has been in the Auto Dealer space, having completed a vast amount of turn-key solar generation systems for dealers across America.
+Freedom Solar’s commercial specialty has been in the Auto Dealer space.
+We have completed a vast amount of turn-key solar generation systems for dealers across America.
 Solar is inevitable for car dealerships, and the Solar/Dealership relationship exemplifies a hand-in-glove fit.
 Businesses across the country are going solar due to its increasing affordability, but none more so than the automotive industry.
-According to the National Automobile Dealers Association (NADA), energy costs can be a dealership’s third-highest overhead operating expense due to long operating hours and energy-intensive showrooms and lots.
-Dealers have also been reporting rising electric costs, thus, for these reasons, many dealerships are turning to solar power to mitigate their high energy expenditures and ensure electricity reliability.
+According to the National Automobile Dealers Association (NADA), energy costs can be a dealership’s third-highest overhead operating expense.
+This could be because of many factors: to long operating hours and energy-intensive showrooms and lots.
+Dealers have also been reporting rising electric costs.
+For these reasons, many dealerships are turning to solar power to mitigate their high energy expenditures and ensure electricity reliability.